 The 2 most common IELTS grammar mistakes. (and how to avoid making them)

-Do you know what most IELTS students have trouble with in their grammar?
+Do you know what most IELTS students have trouble with in their writing?

 When to use The: